ayupy/web_link_downloader/README.md

 here is web site:https://web-link-downloader.herokuapp.com/

+if you use heroku,you need Procfile and runtime.txt,pip install youtube-dl.

 # LICENCE
 The source code is licensed MIT.
 The website content is licensed CC BY 4.0,see LICENSE.